6.3: Kinetics with Enzymes

 \[\mathrm{v}=\frac{\mathrm{V}_{\mathrm{M}} \mathrm{S}}{\mathrm{K}_{\mathrm{M}}+\mathrm{S}} \nonumber \]

 The expression for VM in the first bulleted expression above is more complicated than our earlier definition of VM = k3E0.
-They are similar in that the term E0 is multiplied by a constant which is itself a function of rate constant(s).
-The rate constants are generally lumped together into a generic constant called kcat.
+They are similar in that the term E0 is multiplied by a constant, which is itself a function of rate constant(s).
+The rate constants are generally lumped into a single generic constant, kcat.

-Recent Updates (2/7/24): Here is a VCell computational model for a bisubsrate and biproduct (BiBi) reaction with a covalent intermediate (ping pong reaction).
+Recent Updates (2/7/24): Here is a VCell computational model for a bisubstrate, biproduct (BiBi) reaction with a covalent intermediate (ping-pong reaction).

 BiBi-Ping Pong_Covalent Intermediate Irreversible reaction